How to avoid a holiday nightmare like the one featured on SuperScrimpers

 If the holidaymakers decline to accept the substitution for valid reasons, then the tour operator is obliged to fly them home and reimburse the cost of the holiday with compensation, says Nick.

-In the case of the holidaymakers whose end-of-season October break to Turkey actually turned out to be a turkey, Nick advises that as the brochure description constituted an inducement to buy the holiday, this formed a contract which Thomson had failed to deliver.
+In the case of the holidaymakers whose end-of-season October break to Turkey actually turned out to be a turkey, Nick advises that as the brochure description constituted an inducement to buy the holiday, this formed a contract which TUI had failed to deliver.

-Thomson has argued that any end-of-season change to facilities was covered by their terms and conditions regarding late season holidays, for which certain amenities might not be available.
+TUI has argued that any end-of-season change to facilities was covered by their terms and conditions regarding late season holidays, for which certain amenities might not be available.

-Thomson’s lawyers are currently reviewing the holidaymakers’ complaints and the tour operator could not comment further because of this.
+TUI’s lawyers are currently reviewing the holidaymakers’ complaints and the tour operator could not comment further because of this.

 Holidaymakers looking for a late season bargain can always ask their tour operator the check with the holiday rep in resort to make sure no building works are taking place and whether any facilities will be closed.